 - Six Flags Hurricane Harbor in Oklahoma City, Oklahoma (Reopened)

-- Six Flags St. Louis in Eureka, Missouri (Reopened June 26)
+- Six Flags St. Louis in Eureka, Missouri (Reopened June 26 for select days)

 - Six Flags Darien Lake in Darien Center, New York